 - If your article is published, please share with your friends via email, your website, Facebook, Twitter, and any other social media.
 The more people who view your post, the better is it for you and me!

 - I love connecting with people even if they don’t feel ‘ready’ to write about science for the ‘lay’ person just yet.
 I completely understand how scary it can be to put your words out there (after all, someone might read them).
 So if you’ve got an idea for a blog post, but you’re not sure its exactly what I might be looking for then shoot me and email and we can talk.
 I’m passionate about mentoring people keen to try their hand at science writing and would love to hear from you.

-*You’d be surprised how many people fail to follow this simple instruction!
+*I’m busy and receive many emails daily for all kinds of interesting people.
+You’d be surprised how many people fail to follow this simple instruction!